KseniiaRyuma/TFC4BonAWS/docs/slides/aws/terraform-cloud/index.md

 ![Terraform Code on AWS](images/code_example.png)

 ???
-**At the core of Terraform is this idea of Infrastructure as Code.
-Instead of building things as a series of manual steps, or error-prone shell scripts that may or may not be tested and up to date, you express all your infrastructure build steps in this simple Domain Specific Language, or terraform.
-The official name for the Terraform config syntax is HashiCorp Config Language, or HCL.
+**So, what is Terraform?
+Terraform allows infrastructure to be expressed as code.
+For those who does not know, Infrastructure as Code is a concept where you discribe your infrastructure in codified manner, and manage it through Virsion Control Tool - Github, Gitlab, for instance.
+One might ask, and what?
+Well, having a standart way to automate your infrastructure reduces series of manual steps, or error-prone shell scripts that may or may not be tested and up to date.
+Using HashiCorp Configuration Language, as it is shown on the picture you can read what is goinbg to be provisoned.
 This language is easy for beginners and powerful for experts.
 Think of it as the DNA of your infrastructure.**

 This slide is here in case you have any brand new, or non-technical people who have never seen a terraform resource before.